↑

 Apple Cranberry Crisp

-Apple Cranberry Crisp is a really easy recipe to make.
-Sweet with little bursts of tart from the cranberries, it’s really delicious all on its own.
-It also pairs perfectly alongside a scoop of creamy, vanilla ice cream.
+Apple Cranberry Crisp is an easy-to-make dessert filled with apples and tart cranberries and topped with a crispy combination of oats and brown sugar.
+It's simply delicious all on its own, but also pairs perfectly alongside a scoop of creamy, vanilla ice cream.

 Get The Recipe